acro5piano/hidemaru-vim/README.md

 # hidemaru-vim
-you can use Hidemaru like vim
+You can use Hidemaru like vim.